 As family lawyers, we have a lot of experience in settling disputes between couples.
 If you and your partner are unable to agree on the details of your agreement, we can recommend services such as mediation, which may help to resolve matters between you.
 We can also help you with constructive negotiations through strong, expert legal guidance and representation.

-Unmarried couples in the UK can separate without going through a legal process.
+Unlike those who are married or in a civil partnership, unmarried couples in the UK can separate without going through a legal process.
 However, in terms of property and joint assets, breaking up an established home can often be difficult and you may not know what you are entitled to.
-This can be particularly true if you did not make a cohabitation agreement or if your circumstances changed significantly since you made one.
+This can be particularly true if you did not draw up a cohabitation agreement or if your circumstances changed significantly since you made one.
 If you have children, you may also need help with deciding on future care arrangements.

 Our qualified solicitors can offer advice and put you in touch with other professionals to help to you achieve the best possible result.